Rakovica Monastery

-The Rakovica Monastery (Манастир Раковица) is the monastery of the Serbian Orthodox Church, within the Archbishopric of Belgrade and Karlovci, located in the municipality of Rakovica in Belgrade, the capital of Serbia.
+The Rakovica Monastery (Манастир Раковица) is the monastery of the Serbian Orthodox Church, within the Archdiocese of Belgrade and Karlovci, located in the municipality of Rakovica in Belgrade, the capital of Serbia.
 It is dedicated to the archangels Michael and Gabriel.

 Mentioned in the 16th century, the Rakovica Monastery is the oldest holy object in Belgrade, where the regular service is still being held.

 The central part of the coat of arms of the Rakovica municipality is occupied by the representation Rakovica monastery.

 Location

 The Rakovica Monastery is located at 34 Patrijarha Dimitrija Street.
 It is situated on the eastern slopes of the 209 m Straževica hill, 11 km south from downtown Belgrade.
 The monastery is in the valley of the Rakovički Creek, between the Straževica, on the west, and Pruževica hills, on the east.
 It is surrounded by the neighborhoods of Resnik (south), Sunčani Breg (east), Miljakovac III (northeast), Miljakovac (north) and Kneževac and Kijevo (west).